-Those pupils who have received an Academic Scholarship in Years 7 to 11 are assigned a Scholar Mentor, overseen by the Vice Principal Academic Excellence and Innovation.
-Each year group has an Academic Scholar Mentor who works individually with them and in small groups on 'beyond curriculum' activities and themes.
-They meet with them on a regular basis to identify opportunities to excel, both in school and externally, and support them to achieve their goals.
-The programme is a blend of seminars, internal and external lectures, and regular small-group academic tutoring.
+Those pupils who have received an Academic Scholarship in Years 7 to 11 are assigned a Scholar Mentor, overseen by the Assistant Principal (Learning & Teaching) alongside one Assistant Head of Oxbridge in Key Stage 3 and one in Key Stage 4.
+An Academic Scholar's mentor is assigned to each year group and will meet with them on a regular basis to identify opportunities to excel, both in school and externally, and support them to achieve their goals.
+The programme is a blend of seminars, internal and external lectures and regular small-group academic tutoring.
 This bespoke programme will differ from Scholar to Scholar depending on their needs.
 The focus is to engage them in interesting discussions on topics that they would not normally meet in their lessons.
 Our Academic Scholars are actively encouraged and supported to enter national and international competitions.

-The School also has an Oxbridge Programme run by the Head of Careers, Oxbridge and Assistant Oxbridge Co-ordinators and subject/theme-specific mentors.
-As well as identifying Year 9 and Year 11 pupils with the most 'Oxbridge potential' to be invited to attend day trips to Cambridge and Oxford respectively, in January of Year 12, pupils are identified who would be able to make a credible application to Oxford or Cambridge.
+The School has an Oxbridge Programme run by the Head of Careers, Oxbridge and Assistant Oxbridge Co-ordinators and subject/theme-specific mentors.
+As well as identifying Year 9 and Year 11 pupils with the most 'Oxbridge potential' to be invited to attend day-trips to Cambridge and Oxford respectively, in January of Year 12, pupils are identified who would be able to make a credible application to Oxford or Cambridge.